 Signs and Symptoms

-Acute pain, often from a nociceptive mechanism, generally results in discomfort locally at the injured tissue.
-This pain will increase when the injured tissue is provoked or compromised, and will decrease when the trigger is removed.
-For example, if you have a swollen or injured tendon in your shoulder, you may experience pain when moving your arm overhead.
-That is because the tendon can get stretched, pinched, or compressed during the movement.
+- Increase when the injured tissue is provoked or compromised, and decrease when the factor causing the pain is removed; example: If you have a swollen or injured tendon in your shoulder, you may experience pain when moving your arm overhead.
 When you move the arm back down, unloading the tendon, the pain often resolves or at least significantly lessens.
-A physical therapist will help you identify positions that hurt and positions that do not hurt, and provide treatment and exercises to help the injured tissue move more efficiently.

 How Is It Diagnosed?

 Unlike other diseases or health-related problems, there is no one method to diagnose pain.
 Your physical therapist will ask questions to determine whether a specific physical problem is causing your pain.
 Your physical therapist may ask:

 - What types of activities bring it on?

 - How long does it take for it to go away?

 - What can make the pain feel better (lessen)?